 Second off, did you know that a woman named Rosalind Franklin was instrumental in uncovering the structure and composition of DNA before being primarily written out of its origin story?

-In recent years, Rosalind Franklin’s fate has gained notoriety as one of a woman whose scientific work was overlooked during her lifetime.
+In recent years, Rosalind Franklin’s fate has gained notoriety as one of a woman whose scientific work was overlooked during her lifetime in a lab coat.

 In 1961, Crick recorded in a letter that the data which helped them pin down the structure of DNA was constructed mainly by Franklin herself.